google/zetasql/docs/procedural-language.md

 EXECUTE IMMEDIATE
   "CREATE TEMP TABLE Books (title STRING, publish_date INT64)";

--- Add a row for Hamlet (less secure)
+-- Add a row for Hamlet (less secure).
 EXECUTE IMMEDIATE
   "INSERT INTO Books (title, publish_date) VALUES('Hamlet', 1599)";

--- add a row for Ulysses, using the variables declared and the ? placeholder EXECUTE IMMEDIATE
+-- Add a row for Ulysses, using the variables declared and the ? placeholder.
+EXECUTE IMMEDIATE
   "INSERT INTO Books (title, publish_date) VALUES(?, ?)"
   USING book_name, book_year;

--- add a row for Emma, using the identifier placeholder EXECUTE IMMEDIATE
+-- Add a row for Emma, using the identifier placeholder.
+EXECUTE IMMEDIATE
   "INSERT INTO Books (title, publish_date) VALUES(@name, @year)" USING 1815 as year, "Emma" as name;

--- add a row for Middlemarch, using an expression EXECUTE IMMEDIATE
+-- Add a row for Middlemarch, using an expression.
+EXECUTE IMMEDIATE
   CONCAT(
     "INSERT INTO Books (title, publish_date)", "VALUES('Middlemarch', 1871)"
   );

--- save the publish date of the earliest book, Hamlet, to a variable called -- first_date
-EXECUTE IMMEDIATE "SELECT MIN(publish_date) FROM Books LIMIT 1" INTO first_date;
+-- The table looks similar to the following:
 /*------------------+------------------*
  | title            | publish_date     |
  +------------------+------------------+